Superior Carpet cleaning Miami Beach Florida

 Premier Chem-Dry has an extensive catalog of green-certified carpet cleaning products, including our primary cleaning solution, The Natural.
 The Natural, which is on the FDA’s G.R.A.S.
 (Generally Recognized As Safe) list, contains zero phosphates or detergents and is completely safe and non-toxic for kids and pets.

-Unlike Premier Chem-Dry’s process, typical steam cleaning not only utilizes harsh soaps and chemicals to clean your carpets, but uses a heavy amount of water that often soaks through to the carpet backing, creating a breeding ground for mold, mildew and bacteria.
+Unlike Premier Chem-Dry’s process, typical steam cleaning not only utilizes harsh soaps and chemicals to clean your carpets, but uses a heavy amount of water that often soaks through to the carpet backing.
 By taking a tip from Mother Nature, we use a carbonating cleaning process that will leave your carpets and upholstery cleaner and helps promote a healthier home for you and your family.
 Thanks to our low-moisture, amplified hot carbonating extraction system, we can offer you a deeper, healthier carpet and upholstery cleaning that you can feel confident is safe for your kids and pets.

 Premier Chem-Dry is available to the customers of Miami Beach Florida for any carpet and upholstery cleaning inquires.
 Give us a call today for more information or to schedule your professional carpet and upholstery cleaning in the Palm Beach, Broward and Miami-Dade counties area.
 We pride ourselves in a customer service that is sure to not only impress but one you can trust.